Comp211-FA24/lab-00/README.md

 ### Mounted directory /mnt/learncli

 To reiterate an important part of [Directories, Files, and Paths](https://uncch.instructure.com/users/9947/files/4534607?verifier=Ay7tjnpmx7Cdhg7TzNXg7zfPD6wbBhBJOy8NqWXK&wrap=1) (2.6), the container's filesystem is isolated from that of your host OS.
-Thus, any changes to files you make in the container's filesystem will be reverted when you re-enter the container.
-Although this sounds annoying, one benefit is that if you mess anything up, you can simply exit and re-enter the container to start fresh.
+Thus, any changes to files you make in the container's filesystem will be reverted when you restart the container.
+Although this may sounds annoying, one benefit of containers is that if you break something in the environment, you can simply restart the container to start fresh.

 However, `/mnt/learncli` is different.
-This directory belongs to your host computer and is "**m**ou**nt**ed into" the container when you enter the container.
+This directory belongs to your host computer and is "**m**ou**nt**ed into" the container when you start the container.
 Thus, you need to use this directory to share files between your host OS and the container.

 So, when you're coding in the container, all code files need to be in `/mnt/learncli`, or they'll be deleted.
-The good news is that when you enter the container, your working directory will always initially be `/mnt/learncli/workdir`, and you should put your code files there.
+The good news is that when you start the container, your working directory will always initially be `/mnt/learncli/workdir`, and you should put your code files there.

 If you want to prove to yourself that `/mnt/learncli` in the container and `learncli211` in your host OS are the same, you can run `ls -a /mnt/learncli` in the container to list **a**ll files (including hidden ones) in `/mnt/learncli`.